Dario Zanatta: Partick Thistle

 Zanatta left Hearts in August 2019 and signed a two-year contract with Partick Thistle.
 Zanatta made his Jags debut on the 31st of August against Ayr United, winning a penalty for the opener before assisting Shea Gordon after dribbling past 5 opposition players.
 He was named man of the match on his debut appearance.
 Zanatta scored his first goal for the Jags in a 3–1 away league win against Inverness Caledonian Thistle.
 Following Thistle's early relegation due to the COVID-19 pandemic, Zanatta invoked a release clause in his contract and he left the club on June 7, 2020.

 Ayr United

 On July 21, 2020, Zanatta signed for Championship club Ayr United on a one-year deal.
+He scored on his debut for Ayr in a Scottish League Cup tie against Albion Rovers on October 6, 2020.

 Raith Rovers

-In March 2021, Zanatta would sign a pre-contract with Championship club Raith Rovers for the 2021-22 season.
+In March 2021, Zanatta would sign a pre-contract with Championship club Raith Rovers for the 2021–22 season.
 He would make his debut for the club in July 2021 in a League Cup tie against Cowdenbeath.